scharalambous3/admmContactPublic/README.md

 # Alternating Direction Method of Multipliers (ADMM)
-Implementation of ADMM for the following multi-contact systems:
+Extends prior work, *Aydinoglu, Alp, and Michael Posa.
+"Real-time multi-contact model predictive control via admm."
+2022 International Conference on Robotics and Automation (ICRA).
+IEEE, 2022.*, for use of ADMM for multi-contact systems.
+Currently implemented:
 (1) finger gaiting, (2) cart-pole with soft walls, (3) 2D floating base, and (4) an alternative formulation of 2D floating base

 ## Features